TimeMachine1994/081925-SvelteTweb/Old Docs01/firecms-integration-plan.md

                 of: {
                     dataType: "string",
                     storage: {
-                        storagePath: "memorial-photos",
+                        storagePath: "event-photos",
                         acceptedFiles: ["image/*"],
                         maxSize: 1024 * 1024 * 5 // 5 MB
                     }
                 },
-                description: "Upload photos for the memorial gallery."
+                description: "Upload photos for the event gallery."
             }),
             // Timestamps for creation and updates
             createdAt: buildProperty({